 How to Store Dry Herbs

-If you don’t store your herbs properly, all of that hard work can be lost.
+If you don’t store your dry leaves, flowers, and seeds properly, all of that hard work can be lost.
 Here’s how to store herbs the right way:

 - Make sure they are truly dry.
 If they aren’t dry, they may mold.
 If they are crispy and crunchy, they should be fully dry.